 No matter what it is, updating any kind of driver, or BIOS is always advisable.
 This is because BIOS plays an important role in system functionality.
 Hence, each time when an update for any driver or BIOS arrives, it comes with benefits.
 Such as system performance enhancement or makes the system more compatible with hardware and firmware.

 Along with that, you’d also get security features that ensure the safety and stability of the system.
 So, updating the BIOS would have you gain benefits than loss.
 Hence, you should consider updating the BIOS from time to time.
 Keep in check for the latest versions available.

 At any point, if you face difficulties in updating the latest version, then be sure that the dell PC already has the latest version of BIOS in it.
-However, if that is not the case, then get in touch with the support team and briefly tell them the issue so that they can resolve it and update the BIOS for you.
+However, if that is not the case, then get in touch with the dell laptop repair services and briefly tell them the issue so that they can resolve it and update the BIOS for you.